GLOBAL MARKETS-Stocks, euro recover but downgrade fears weigh

 The result meant Germany was likely to suffer from a bad first quarter next year but avoid a recession, economist Michael Schroeder of the Mannheim-based ZEW economic think tank said.

-Prices in the core German debt market dipped slightly after the survey meanwhile the risk of sovereign rating downgrades saw Italian bond yields rise.
+Prices in the core German debt market dipped slightly after the survey with fixed income investors focused on the Treasury bill market.

-Longer-dated Spanish bonds also rose as riskier assets suffered due to the risk that rating agency Standard and Poor's could act on its warning over the region's debt ratings.

-The euro zone rescue fund, the EFSF, held its first auction of short-term debt, selling nearly 2 billion euros of three-month bills at an average yield of 0.22 percent.
+The euro zone rescue fund, the EFSF, sold nearly 2 billion euros of new three-month bills with a bid-to-cover ratio of 3.2, and an average yield of 0.22 percent, in the first auction to kick off its programme of short-term debt issuance.
+(Editing by Anna Willard)

-Demand was strong at 3.2 times the amount offered, and the yield compared well with German equivalent paper which offers between -0.01 percent and 0.07 percent.
-(Editing by Anna Willard, John Stonestreet)

 * Tribe expected to take legal action (Adds background, details on Trump stake in ETP, content)